No Striped Bass Or Hybrid Striper Fishing Is Available In Wisconsin

 Striper Fishing Video

 When fishing for wipers, concentrate on the deeper waters in the lake.
 If you can locate schools of shad, stripers are often close by.
 When the baitfish are shallow, over the deep water, you can catch stripers on crankbaits or by swimming spoons at appropriate depths.
-Check Wisconsin fishing reports for current information.
 For the ultimate thrill try large topwater baits if you see any surface feeding action.
 When the stripers are deep, jigs and jigging spoons work well.
 Live and cut bait will also take hybrid striped bass when they are in medium to deeper water.
 Fish nearby or in the river channel if it offers a defined depth change.
 Trolling is also an excellent way to fish for wipers.
 Use flashy lures in bigger sizes.
 Hybrid striped bass, known for their strength and spirited fights, provide an exhilarating angling experience.

-Hybrid Striper & Wiper Fishing Lakes
+No Hybrid Striper & Wiper Fishing Lakes

 Hybrid Striped Bass